top of page

 pexels-adrien-olichon-3137037_edited.jpg

-EBITDA multiples for autism practices and pediatric therapy businesses (OT, PT, ST)
+EBITDA multiples for valuation of autism ABA practices and other pediatric therapy businesses (OT, PT, ST)

-We are frequently asked by sellers and buyers what are the EBITDA multiples for autism practices and for pediatric therapy practices.
+We are frequently asked by sellers and buyers what are the EBITDA multiples fo the valuation of autism ABA practices and for pediatric therapy practices.
 In this article we explain how to use this metric and provide some information about the multiples we see today in the marketplace.
 Finally, we argue that EBITDA multiples are only one indicator to value a pediatric therapy business.
 There is a more precise method.

 In this article, a pediatric therapy business is meant to be a professional practice that provides treatment for a number of children diagnoses such as autism spectrum disorders, developmental delays, prematurity, Down Syndrome, sensory processing disorders, cerebral palsy, language delays/articulation delays among others.
 These practices provide services such as Applied Behavior Analysis – ABA, occupational therapy (OT), speech therapy (ST), and physical therapy (PT).